Office of the Comptroller

 The traveler signs the completed GAD form X-5, attaches the paid receipts, and forwards the package to their supervisor.
 The supervisor and, if necessary, other approvers, sign the expense account and forwards it to the University's Comptroller's Office or the Office of Sponsored Programs for grant funded travel.
 The reimbursement check will be sent to the traveler's address listed on the GAD X-5 form or directly deposited to their bank account for direct deposit employees.

-a.
-For all travel expense accounts funded with grants funds, the travel expense accounts must be forwarded to the Office of Sponsored Programs (OSP) after obtaining the various department signatures.
-After it is reviewed by the Office of Sponsored Programs, the OSP will sign their approval to the GAD X-5 form.
+For all travel expense accounts funded with grants funds, the travel expense accounts must be forwarded to the Office of Research Administration (ORA) after obtaining the various department signatures.
+After it is reviewed by the Office of Research Administration, the ORA will sign their approval to the GAD X-5 form.

-b.
-If the completed GAD X-5 form is for a cost center approved for the Federal Joint Travel rules and rates, the OSP will stamp the GAD X-5 form, and sign and date the stamp.
+If the completed GAD X-5 form is for a cost center approved for the Federal Joint Travel rules and rates, the ORA will stamp the GAD X-5 form, and sign and date the stamp.

-c.
-The OSP will forward the approved grant funded expense accounts to the Comptroller's Office.
+The ORA will forward the approved grant funded expense accounts to the Comptroller's Office.
 The Comptroller's Office review of the travel expense accounts will be based upon the applicable travel rules and rates.